 Now, choose a consistent way to weigh in.
 It's recommended that you do so right after you wake up, before eating anything, and without wearing clothes.
 This ensures that the changes you see on the scale aren't due to the chunky sweater you're wearing or the fluids you drank throughout the day.

 “Weighing in regularly can be helpful for adopting healthy behaviors to lose weight because it increases awareness of how the things we eat and the exercises we do impact weight,” says Dori Steinberg, PhD, RD, assistant professor of nursing and global health at Duke University and the associate director of the Duke Global Digital Health Science Center.

 You’ll stay accountable

-Making a date with the scale part of your routine also helps you notice what’s working and when it’s working when you’re doing something right so that you can keep doing it.
+Making a date with the scale part of your weekly or daily routine also helps you notice what’s working (meal prepping your lunches so that you don't grab takeout, for example) so that you can keep doing it.

 “There is so much weight given to the number on the scale—we give it so much value, but its value is that it’s just another tool in our tool box,” reminds Steinberg.

 Making the scale a part of your daily habit helps alleviate the anxiety many people feel surrounding the process and removes the emotional, judgmental aspects of weighing in that people so often fear, says Dutton.
 “It becomes an objective data point rather than a subjective judgment call on you as a person.”